Health Transparency Bill 2019

 4.31 pmMs BATESMixed

-As shadow health minister, did not oppose the bill but heavily criticised the government's track record on health transparency and IT projects.
-Raised concerns about the evidence base for the 3.65-hour ratio and the two-year implementation period.
+As shadow health minister, criticised the government's health transparency record and questioned the evidence base for the 3.65-hour minimum care standard, but did not oppose the bill's passage.

 12.56 pmMr KELLYSupports